Charles-Philippe d'Orléans: Title controversy

 On 8 December 2004, he received the title "Duke of Anjou" from his uncle Prince Henri d'Orléans, head of the House of Orléans.
 There is some controversy in the use of this title by an Orléans prince.
 It had traditionally been borne by or associated with the heads of the House of Bourbon that claimed the French throne as Legitimist pretenders since 1883, in rivalry to the claim asserted by the House of Orléans.

 In that year, Henri, comte de Chambord, last patrilineal descendant of Louis XV, died childless.
 The Legitimist legacy was claimed by the next senior branch of the Bourbons, descended from a younger grandson of Louis XIV – Philippe, Duke of Anjou.
 Although Philippe ceased use of the Anjou title upon becoming King Philip V of Spain in 1700, renouncing his succession rights to the French throne in exchange for retention of his Spanish crown, Legitimists maintained that this act was not binding.
 Therefore, they still uphold the senior agnatic descendant of Philippe d'Anjou as rightful claimant to the French crown.

 In 1989, Louis Alphonse de Bourbon became the senior agnate of the House of Bourbon, claimed the Legitimist succession, as had his father, and was immediately accorded the title "Duke of Anjou" by Legitimists.

 He does not claim that Duke of Anjou is an inherited legal title, since it was never officially conferred upon his ancestor Philippe d'Anjou; it was, in fact, subsequently given by French kings to other cadets of the dynasty domiciled in France.
 Rather, it is explicitly a title of pretense, associated historically, politically and symbolically with French Legitimism.

 The House of Orléans never possessed or used the Anjou ducal title during the ancien régime, but its head claims the right de jure to dispose of it, as of all titles traditional in France's royal house.
 So too does the Legitimist claimant.
 Thus, Charles-Philippe, Duke of Anjou and Louis Alphonse, Duke of Anjou are contemporaries and cousins — both reared in Spain, as it happens — but nominally represent different and competing rationales for restoration of the French monarchy.

+On 26 July 2023, Prince Jean d'Orléans announced in a statement that his cousin's remarriage could not be recognized according to the rules of the Royal House of France.
+Charles-Philippe would therefore lose his style of Royal Highness, his future wife would not be granted any of the titles attached to the House of France, and any potential offspring from this marriage could not take rank in the Orléanist line of succession to the throne of France.
+The Count of Paris also specified that Charles-Philippe's first wife, as well as their daughter, would retain their titles and styles, since the prince remains married to Diana de Cadaval in the eyes of the Catholic Church, which does not recognize divorce.